Published on: 11 Sep , 2024

 In one of our podcast episodes, Monica Sindwani suggested these steps to help you get started on a solution:

-Step 4: Share the content along with support requests, email replies, and to your knowledge base.
+Step 4: Distribute content through support requests, email replies, and your knowledge base.

-Once the common issues are addressed, you can focus on addressing more niche support requests and host live webinar sessions.
+After resolving common issues, focus on niche support requests and host live webinars.

 Customer education activities help you understand how your customers interact with your product.
 For example, you can get insights on:

-Common customer struggles and expectation mismatches help the sales team to improve their sales pitch.
-The product team can use this insight to improve the product experience, add new feature requests, and fix bugs.
-Insights like common customer goals, or content they interact with the most can signal the kind of marketing campaigns that need to be run.
+Customer struggles and expectation mismatches help the sales team refine their pitch.
+The product team uses these insights to enhance the product experience, add features, and fix bugs.
+Insights on customer goals or frequently viewed content can guide effective marketing campaigns.

 To Calculate Product Adoption Rate: